Birds Korea's Bird News May 2004:

 Clear skies and light northwesterlies produced some minor movement and some departure.

-May 30, Ferry and Socheong
+Ferry and Socheong Island, May 30

 With heavy rain, fog and westerlies on 27th and 28th, a heavy fall of late spring migrants on Socheong was very probable (a view made even more credible by the description of an islander who said "thousands of birds" had been present those days).
 However, the ferry was cancelled - only departing Incheon at lunchtime on the 30th.